MicrosoftDocs/windows-dev-docs/windows-apps-src/data-binding/data-binding-in-depth.md

 ## Function binding in {x:Bind}

 {x:Bind} enables the final step in a binding path to be a function.
 This can be used to perform conversions, and to perform bindings that depend on more than one property.
-See [**{x:Bind} Markup Extension**](https://msdn.microsoft.com/windows/uwp/xaml-platform/x-bind-markup-extension)
+See [**Functions in x:Bind**](function-bindings.md)

 <span id="resource-dictionaries-with-x-bind"/>